Sourdough discard herbed crackers

 1. In large mixing bowl add sourdough discard, flour, olive oil and salt.
 Stir until thoroughly combined.
 Continue to fold dough over on itself, “kneading light” for 3 – 4 minutes until dough has a well formed consistency with no loose flour.
 Should hold its shape firmly.

-2. Cover and chill dough for 30 minutes, up to 24 hours.
+2. Cover with a clean dish towel and chill dough for 30 minutes, up to 24 hours.

 3. Preheat oven to 350°.
 Remove dough from fridge.
 Add herbs of choice into the bowl and fold dough over on itself several times to combine.
 Shape dough into a ball and cut into quarters, roll each of those quarters into a ball and divide in half.
 You should have 8 ish pieces of dough.
 Refrigerate half the dough until you’re ready to use.

-4. On a lightly floured, smooth surface roll out each of your pieces of dough as thin as you can, think approx 1/8th of an inch.
+4. On a lightly floured, smooth surface roll out each of your pieces of dough as thin as you can, approx 1/8″ – 1/4″.
+The thicker your dough, the longer your cook time.
 Your shapes do not have to be perfect here, aim for rectangle-like.
 We will break our baked crackers into smaller pieces once they’ve cooked.
 Peel dough carefully off surface and place onto ungreased baking sheets.
-Sprinkle flaky sea salt atop each piece generously.
+Sprinkle flaky sea salt atop each piece generously, if desired.

 6. Enjoy!
-These last about 4 – 5 days in an airtight container.
+Break up into smaller pieces as desired.
+Try with this carrot top + wilted kale dip.
+These last about 4 – 5 days in an airtight container on the counter.

 Rated [awcr_rating type="averageRating"]/5 based on 0 reviews